The Best Beaches Near Military Towns

 - Jacksonville Beaches

-Out west, the beaches take on a different look and feel in comparison to the East Coast shores.
+Out west, the beaches take on a different look and feel compared to the East Coast shores.
 It’s easy to find one to suit your preferences.
-Cool temps and cooler water are prevalent in Washington state, and sunshine galore warms Southern California, while a little bit of every kind of beach is found in the middle of the long West Coast line.
+Cool temps and cooler water are prevalent in Washington state, and sunshine galore warms Southern California, while you can see a little bit of every kind of beach along the long West Coastline.

 - Point No Point